globus/globus-compute/docs/endpoints/security_posture.rst

 Security Posture
 ================

-There are multiple avenues to secure a Multi-User Compute Endpoint (MEP) installation.
+There are multiple avenues to secure a Compute Endpoint installation.
 Administrators familiar with `Globus Connect Server`_ will recognize the concepts of identity mapping and authentication policies to limit access to resources.
 (Notably, Globus Compute also implements the :ref:`High-Assurance <posture-ha>` aspect of Globus Auth policies.)
 But more specifically for Compute, there is also the possibility to limit exactly which functions may be invoked, and how arguments may be serialized.

 Each of these concepts is outlined below.